jmfriedt/sentinel1_level0/README.md

 Processing the huge datasets in a single step is beyond the capability of the author's CF-19 laptop computer fitted with 12 GB RAM.
 The software was updated to save multiple binary files indexed with the Swath number and acquisition (GPS) time (in second).
-The result, with comparison with the SNAP software output of a StripMap (SM6) dataset of Sao Paolo harbour, is exhibited below
+The result, with comparison with the SNAP software output of a StripMap (SM6) dataset of Sao Paulo harbour, is exhibited below

 <img src="figures/saopaolo_SM_level0.png">